-Processing continued throughout 2012.
-The processing plant recovered 267,966 ounces of gold during the reporting period.
+Processing continued throughout 2013.
+The processing plant recovered 296,883 ounces of gold during the reporting period.
 The maximum ore processing rate during the reporting period was approximately 7.2 Mtpa (Table 4).

-Tailings were deposited into the third lift of the STSF until March 2012, after which tailings were deposited into the third lift of the NTSF for the remainder of the year.
-Construction works began on the third lift of the NTSF in June 2012 and continued into the 2013 reporting period.
+Tailings were deposited into the third lift of the NTSF until June 2013, after which tailings were deposited into the fourth lift (third augmentation) of the STSF for the remainder of the year.
+Construction works began on the fourth lift (fourth augmentation) of the NTSF in December 2013 and have continued into the 2014 reporting period.